 - To replace a product that does not have the features and functionality users are looking for.

-- To replace a product that has become too expensive or is no longer available or maintained.
+- To replace a product that has become too expensive, no longer available, or maintained.

 - To ensure a return on your investment and generate an income stream.